jasonbayton/11ty/_src/blog/2017/06/experimenting-with-clustering-and-data-replication-in-nextcloud-with-mariadb-galera-and-syncthing.md

 \*Keep in mind:

-> A multi-master setup with Galera cluster is not supported, because we require `<span class="pre">READ-COMMITTED</span>` as transaction isolation level.
+> A multi-master setup with Galera cluster is not supported, because we require `READ-COMMITTED` as transaction isolation level.
 [Galera doesn’t support this with a master-master replication](http://galeracluster.com/documentation-webpages/isolationlevels.html#understanding-isolation-levels) which will lead to deadlocks during uploads of multiple files into one directory for example.

 *Have you attempted this kind of implementation with Nextcloud?
 Do you have any tips?
 Were you more or less successful than my attempt?
 Let me know in the comments, [@jasonbayton](https://twitter.com/jasonbayton) on twitter or [@bayton.org](https://facebook.com/bayton.org) on Facebook.*